rixx/books.rixx.de/data/reviews/j-zachary-pike/orconomics/index.md

 I wish the author had had a bit more confidence in his world and had resorted a bit less to "haha I'm using Tolkien/D&D nudge nudge".
 You can name a halfling Bolbi Baggs and his secretary Lobelia, but do you have to?
 But really, it got me to laugh and it delivered a gut punch, and I can't ask more than that.
 It's not quite Discworld in a way that I struggle to put into words.
-Pratchett feels more grounded, and when he's serious you know he's making a Point that he'll back up well.
-Though that's also more true for later Pratchett, and "you're not late Pratchett" is a pretty unfair criticism.
+Pratchett is more grounded, and when he's serious you know he's making a Point that he'll back up well.
+Though that's also more true for later Pratchett, and "you're not late Pratchett" is an unfair criticism.
 Also, apparently, this is self-published, making it even more impressive.